Matt Simon (American football, born 1985)

-Matt Simon (born December 4, 1985) is an American football coach and former player who is currently the co-offensive coordinator and wide receivers coach at the University of Minnesota.
-He played college football at Northern Illinois University.
+Matt Simon (born December 4, 1985) is an American football coach and former player who is currently the co-offensive coordinator and wide receivers coach for the Minnesota Golden Gophers.
+He played college football for the Northern Illinois Huskies.

 Playing career

 Despite being offered a preferred walk-on spot at Minnesota, Simon chose play wide receiver at Northern Illinois.

 He signed with the New Orleans Saints after his career at Northern Illinois as an undrafted free agent, spending time on their practice squad for the 2009 and taking a year off, before rejoining them for the 2010 season.

 Coaching career

 Early coaching career

 After failing to make the Saints active roster in 2010, he joined the coaching staff at his alma mater Northern Illinois as an offensive quality control coach.
 He spent one season at the University of St. Thomas as a tight ends coach before joining the coaching staff at Rutgers.